k-kedzierski/jobscraper/docs/report.md

 Many of the job postings have been carefully reviewed and scanned manually to ensure that they match the criteria.

 Final filtered dataset consisted of 75 job postings.
-Both unfiltered and filtered datasets are available in the source repository.
+Both unfiltered and filtered datasets are available in the source repository as JSON files.
+In addition to the salary ranges, the data also includes the URL to job listing, job title, company name, categories, and listed skills.

 \pagebreak